NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Effect.rst

     :rtype: :class:`Roto<NatronEngine.Roto>`

 Returns the roto context for this node.
 Currently only the Roto node has a roto context.
-The roto context is in charge of maintaining all informations relative to :doc:`Beziers<BezierCurve>` and :doc:`Layers<Layer>`.
+The roto context is in charge of maintaining all information relative to :doc:`Beziers<BezierCurve>` and :doc:`Layers<Layer>`.
 Most of the nodes don't have a roto context though and this function will return None.